T-REX 2X Long MSTR Daily Target ETF (MSTU) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-T-REX 2X Long MSTR Daily Target ETF (MSTU) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $163.3M, listed on CBOE, carrying a beta of 4.39 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% daily exposure to MSTR equal to at least 80% of its net assets (plus any borrowings for investment purposes). public since 2024-09-18.
+T-REX 2X Long MSTR Daily Target ETF (MSTU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $30.4M, listed on CBOE, carrying a beta of 4.01 to the broader market.
+This fund aims to provide twice the daily return of MSTR (MicroStrategy Inc. public since 2024-09-18.

 - Spot Price